India’s Aarogya Setu gets WHO chiefs applause

 He added that an organisation publishing a report needs to understand the context of how and why the app was built with particular features suited for India.

-He pointed out that giving a rating based on the organisation''s own interpretations is not justified.
+He pointed out that giving a rating based on the organisation's own interpretations is not justified.

 Aarogya Setu is the biggest COVID-19 contact tracing app in the world with more than 15.71 crore registered users, Dhotre said.